hacksalot/HackMyResume/README.md

 [sudo] npm install hackmyresume -g
 ```

-Power users can install the latest bleeding-edge version (updated daily):
+Alternately, install the latest bleeding-edge version (updated daily):

 ```bash
 [sudo] npm install hacksalot/hackmyresume#dev -g
 ```

-**For PDF generation**, you'll need to install a copy of [wkhtmltopdf][3] and/or PhantomJS for your platform.
+## Installing PDF Support (optional)

+HackMyResume tries not to impose a specific PDF engine requirement on
+the user, but will instead work with whatever PDF engines you have installed.

+Currently, HackMyResume's PDF generation requires either [Phantom.js][2] or
+[wkhtmltopdf][3] to be installed on your system and the `phantomjs` and/or
+`wkhtmltopdf` binaries to be accessible on your PATH.
+This is an optional
+requirement for users who care about PDF formats.
+If you don't care about PDF
+formats, skip this step.

 ## Installing Themes